MuhammadUsmanMAQ/MS-TDaTSR/README.md

 You can download and unpack the Marmot dataset (with image masks) into `datasets/stage_one` through the following link: [Marmot Dataset](https://drive.google.com/file/d/1-7cBtAraIa0e8c6kMFDPmlAlKOPOBccd/view?usp=sharing)
 Alternatively, you could also download the larger cTDaR dataset (with image masks; Modern TRACK A) through the following link: [cTDaR](https://drive.google.com/file/d/1PTlz7aXY9r6sQOXApPKOyvsD6sjrjt5Q/view?usp=sharing)

-## Installation / Custom Runs
+## Dependencies
 Install the required dependencies.<br/>Environment characteristics:<br/>`python = 3.7.13` `torch = 1.11.0` `cuda = 11.3` `torchvision = 0.12.0` `torchaudio = 0.11.0`
 <br/>*It is better to create a new virtual environment so that updates/downgrades of packages do not break other projects.*
 ```
 pip install -r requirements.txt
 ```

-## Usage
+## Installation / Run
-To get started, either clone this repo or arrange your working directory as:
+To get started, clone this repo and place the downloaded model weights of Upscale, Table Detection and Table Structure Recognition in the models directory.<br/>
+Note: _You will need to configure weight directories in the libs_det & libs_struct if you want to run .py files without command line arguments.
 ```python
 MS-TDaSR/
 ├── datasets